Answers to Frequently Asked Questions for the Predoctoral Basic Biomedical, LEAD MSTP and MSTP T32s

 Conflict Resolution Protocols (3-page maximum).
 The application may include detailed protocols for addressing problems with trainee and faculty matches, removal of faculty from the training program with unacceptable training/mentoring skills and for conflict resolutions for multi-PD(s)/PI(s) and mentor/mentee relationships.

-For the basic biomedical program described in PAR-23-228, there are two required attachments and two optional attachments.
+For the basic biomedical program described in PAR-23-228 the Medical Scientist Training Program (MSTP) described in PAR-24-128, there is one required attachment and two optional attachments.

-For the LEAD MSTP and MSTP NOFOs, there are four required attachments and one optional attachment.
+For the LEAD MSTP NOFO (PAR-23-030), there are four required attachments and one optional attachment.

 Annual RPPRs are due on November 15.
 This differs from other NIH ICs, therefore we include a reminder in the Terms and Conditions section of the training grant Notice of Award.